idaholab/moose/modules/doc/content/getting_started/installation/hpc_install_moose.md

 # HPC Cluster

-The following instructions aims at setting up a baseline single-user environment for building MOOSE based applications in a job scheduling capable environment.

-If you are interested in allowing MOOSE-based development to be made available to multiple users, please see our [Multi-User](getting_started/installation/cluster.md) setup instructions (requires administrative rights).
+The following instructions are for those operating on an HPC cluster.

+!alert note
+It is entirely possible your cluster may have too old of libraries.
+If this ends up being the case after following the below instructions, please follow our regular [Linux](installation/conda.md) instructions instead.

 ## Pre-Reqs